New study checks if inhaled steroid is safe for Preemies' lungs

 Summary

-This early-stage study tests the safety of an inhaled steroid (ciclesonide) in 30 premature babies who are on breathing machines and at risk for a chronic lung condition called bronchopulmonary dysplasia.
-Researchers will monitor side effects like high blood sugar, growth changes, and adrenal function, and measure how much of the drug enters the bloodstream.
-The goal is to see if this treatment can be safely used to help prevent lung damage in these vulnerable infants.
+This early-stage study tests the safety of an inhaled steroid called ciclesonide in 30 premature babies who are on breathing machines and at risk for a chronic lung condition called bronchopulmonary dysplasia.
+Researchers will closely monitor side effects like high blood sugar, growth changes, and adrenal function, and measure how much of the drug gets into the babies' blood.
+The goal is to see if this treatment can be safely used to help prevent or ease lung disease in these vulnerable infants.

 Disclaimer Read more